Virus Information Alliance

 Members will receive information to facilitate effective malware detection, deterrence, and eradication.
-This information includes technical information on malware as well as metadata on malicious activity.
+This information includes technical information on malware and metadata on malicious activity.
 Information shared through VIA is governed by the VIA membership agreement and a Microsoft non-disclosure agreement, where applicable.

 VIA has an open enrollment for potential members.